JCWasmx86/mesonlsp/PROGRESS.md

 - [ ] Don't depend on curl/wget CLI tools for downloading wraps
 - [ ] Document the language server
 - [ ] Add progress bar for setting up the subprojects (Requires upstream work)
-- [ ] Switch from atomics to Task.isCancelled for cancellation of parsing
 - [ ] Get docs from embedded JSON file, not from the MesonDocs/ module
 - [ ] Add to [vscode-meson](https://github.com/mesonbuild/vscode-meson/pull/123) upstream
 - [ ] Upstream GNOME Builder plugin (See [issue #629](https://gitlab.gnome.org/GNOME/gnome-builder/-/issues/629))